• Skip to primary navigation

 Instructions

 • Toast the pecans and set aside.
-Peel, and dice apples, set aside.
+Peel, and chop apples, set aside.

 • With an electric mixer or hand held, cream the butter and sugar together until smooth.
 Add the egg and mix well.

 • In another bowl, whisk the flour, baking powder, salt and cinnamon together.
-Gradually mix the dry ingredients into the wet ingredients, do not over mix.
+Gradually fold in the dry ingredients into the wet ingredients, do not over mix.
 Once combined, stir in the chopped apples and toasted pecans.
 The mixture will be thick.

 • Spread the batter into the baking pan and bake for 35-40 minutes or until golden brown and set.
 Cool and cut into squares.